devtyr/trello-burndown/README.md

 * **-f**: [required] The name of the list where finished tasks have to be moved to
 * **-t**: [optional] Time of your daily standup meeting.
 If this is defined, values are calculated based on this time, instead of midnight. **Please note** that you have to define the time in [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601 "ISO 8601") format.
 * **-n**: [required] Name of the sprint; is used for file generation too
+* **-s**: [optional] Export the given configuration to a configuration file that can be used to refresh the sprint from the website

 An example call: